amjadorfali/wards-client-app/README.md

-# RemoteOps
+# Wards

 ## Description

-RemoteOps is an RMM software built with React & TS.
+Wards is an RMM software built with React & TS.

 # Installtion guide